 Stress tests are carried out once every year.
-These tests have verified the sufficiency of liquidity and the effectiveness of current risk management methods with regard to liquidity risk, based on scenarios involving the most stressful environment at least in the past ten years

-Key consideration 7: An FMI should obtain a high degree of confidence, through rigorous due diligence, that each provider of its minimum required qualifying liquid resources, whether a participant of the FMI or an external party, has sufficient information to understand and to manage its associated liquidity risks, and that it has the capacity to perform as required under its commitment.
+These tests have verified the sufficiency of liquidity and the effectiveness of current risk management methods with regard to liquidity risk, based on scenarios involving the most stressful environment at least in the past ten years confidence, through rigorous due diligence, that each provider of its minimum required qualifying liquid resources, whether a participant of the FMI or an external party, has sufficient information to understand and to manage its associated liquidity risks, and that it has the capacity to perform as required under its commitment.
 Where relevant to assessing a liquidity provider's performance reliability with respect to a particular currency, a liquidity provider's potential access to credit from the central bank of issue may be taken into account.
-An FMI should regularly test its procedures for accessing its liquid resources at a liquidity provider.>
+An FMI should regularly test its procedures for accessing its liquid resources at a liquidity provider.